jimnist/refinerycms/readme.md

-### mods for this fork enable integration with spree 2.0
+### mods on this fork enable integration with spree 2.0
 bumping the jquery-rails to 3.0 and adding jquery-ui-rails

 # Refinery CMS